-Hi guys, today I feature the story of a young 29-year-old mom, who sent me her story sharing her experience and the reasons why she decided to walk out of her relationship -before it was too late.
+Hello friends.
+So today, I feature the story of a young 29-year-old mom who sent me her story sharing her experience about why she decided to walk out of her relationship -before it was too late.
 I have been reading lots of posts lately on different social media platforms about women expressing their strong desire to want out of their relationships for various reasons, but don’t know where or how to start.
 Or whether it’s even possible.
 This mom did exactly that, after asking those same questions for a long time.
 Read her story below.

 “I got into a relationship with a man who I believed was ‘the one’.
 However, his true colors would soon begin to show.
 He started attacking me right from the early stages of the relationship.